Detecting your location...

 If you want to try your hand at winemaking, Opti-White is a key tool that helps preserve the protein stability and color of white wine.
 Derived from natural, inactivated yeast, Opti-White has high anti-oxidative properties.
 It increases mouthfeel, avoids browning, increases the wine's protein stability and volatile thiols (aroma compounds), and protects fresh aromas during aging.
 Use at the rate of 1.9 grams per gallon.
 Dilute Opti-White in 4 times its weight of water or must and add at beginning of fermentation.
 Approximately 3.4g/tsp.
 For best results, we recommend using a scale to weigh out the product for an accurate dose.

-$4.49 - $134.99
+$4.49 - $145.99

 American Oak Cubes (Stavin) - Heavy Toast

 Premium, Fire-Toasted Oak Cubes from Stavin Heavy Toast American Oak will impart flavors of char, spice and roasted coffee; with hints of vanilla and butterscotch.
 These fire-toasted oak cubes are as close as you can come to the full range of flavors you would get from aging your beer in a full sized barrel, unlike convection-toased cubes.
 The difference is that convection toasted cubes are made by cutting the stave to size, then passing the small cubes through a toasting chamber.
 Stavin fire-toasts their staves whole, just like they would when making a barrel, and then cuts them down to size.
 The result is a gradation of toasting from the surface through to the center of the cube, where each different toast level represents a different flavor set that the oak will give your beer.
 The result is a much more complex and natural profile; by comparison convection toasted cubes taste one dimensional.
 Oak cubes also release their flavor into your beer more slowly than chips, giving you more control over the final degree of impact in your beer.
 You should plan on an extended aging period of 1-6 months when using cubes.
 This longer contact time again promotes flavor complexity by allowing all the flavors of the oak and your beer to marry.
 Recommended Dosage is 2 oz per 5 gallons for impact equivalent to aging in a brand new oak barrel.
-Click here for a PDF of the MoreWine Oak Cube Dosages.
+Download the PDF

 $7.99 - $529.99